MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Processes-with-Process-Cmdlets.md

 ---
-description: PowerShell provides several cmdlets that help manage processes on local and remote computers. ms.date: 10/11/2021
+description: PowerShell provides several cmdlets that help manage processes on local and remote computers. ms.date: 12/08/2022
-title: Managing Processes with Process Cmdlets
+title: Managing processes with Process cmdlets
 ---
-# Managing Processes with Process Cmdlets
+# Managing processes with Process cmdlets

+> This sample only applies to Windows PowerShell 5.1.

-You can use the Process cmdlets in Windows PowerShell to manage local and remote processes in Windows PowerShell.
+You can use the Process cmdlets in PowerShell to manage local and remote processes in PowerShell.

-## Getting Processes (Get-Process)
+## Getting processes

 To get the processes running on the local computer, run a `Get-Process` with no parameters.